w3c/trace-context/spec/30-processing-model.md

 ## Processing Model for Working with Trace Context

-The processing model describes the behaviour of a tracer which forwards and modifies tracecontext headers.
+The processing model describes the behaviour of a tracer which forwards and modifies Trace Context headers.

 1. The tracer checks an incoming request for a `traceparent` and a `tracestate` header.